brentstormpath/njwt/README.md

 var jwt = nJwt.create(claims,signingKey)
 ````

-Once you have creted the JWT, you can look at it's internal structure by
+Once you have created the JWT, you can look at it's internal structure by
 logging it to the console.
 This is our internal representation of the token,
 this is not what you'll send to your end user:
 ````javascript